devExponent/Scholarjoint/README.md

 💳 Payments & Invoicing

-Supports online and manual payment workflows
+Support for online and manual payment workflows

 Integration-ready for payment gateways